phoenixdev100/attendance-assistant/README.md

 ## Credits

-Created with ❤️ by phoenixdev100
+Created with ❤️ by [Your Name] and contributions by phoenixdev100